Does Oklahoma Have Rent Control Laws?

 - Wait until the end of the lease term (unless otherwise specified in the lease)

 - Aren’t raising rent for discriminatory or retaliatory reasons

 30 days before the end of a year-long lease, a landlord sends the tenant a notice that rent will increase by $50 if they choose to renew the lease.

 When Can’t a Landlord Raise Rent in Oklahoma?

-Oklahoma law also prevents landlords from increasing rent in retaliation if they discover or suspect that the tenant is a victim of domestic violence, sexual violence or stalking.
-The law does not specify what time period between the tenant action and rent increase qualifies as retaliation, so landlords should act in good faith when increasing rent.
+- It is done in response to a protected tenant action, such as filing a complaint.
+Oklahoma law also prevents landlords from increasing rent if they discover or suspect that the tenant is a victim of domestic violence, sexual violence, or stalking.
+This is known as “retaliation” .

 How Much Notice is Needed to Raise Rent in Oklahoma?

 Oklahoma law does not require a specific notice period before raising the rent.
 However, it still requires that landlords act in good faith, meaning they should give the tenant reasonable notice when increasing rent.

 The 30-day notice period required for terminating a month-to-month lease is typically used as reasonable notice for a rent increase.